Skip to content

 Where can I download the host applications?

-Visit our Install Host Application page for official downloads.
-As our project is open source, you may find alternative versions of host applications compatible with our mini-KVM developed by the community.
+As our project is open source, you may find alternative versions of host applications compatible with our Mini-KVM developed by others.
 While these can offer additional features, please ensure you review their security and privacy practices.
-TechxArtisan Studio cannot guarantee the safety of third-party applications.
-Thank you!
+The Openterface Team cannot guarantee or be responsible for the safety of third-party applications.

 Is there a host app supporting ChromeOS?